offbeatwp/documentation/basics__term_models.md

 2. Term Models
     A term model represents a term in a specific taxonomy

-A term model represents a term of a specific taxonomiy.
+A term model represents a term of a specific taxonomy.
 Below an example of a term model:

 ```
 <?php